steveparker-1984/devops-test/README.md

 - Create a local admin user using the form and start jenkins

 - Navigate to Manage Jenkins > Manage Plugins.
 Select the Available tab, search and install Blue Ocean.
+Restart Jenkins if it doesn't automatically.

-- Open Blue Ocean, create a pipeline.
+- Log back in.
+Open Blue Ocean and create a pipeline.
 Select git and use https://github.com/steveparker-1984/devops-test.git for the URL.
-For credential, enter your github username and a personal access token.
+It should not need a credential setting.

 - A build will trigger automatically.
-See Build section below for more info
+See Build section below for more information.

 ### Build

+The build asks for a parameter to launch or delete.
+These correlate with sceptre commands, which is a cli tool which assists with deploying cloudformation.
+When you launch, an initial stack will be launched contained prerequisites: a vpc setup and an assets bucket.
+Typically these would already exist outside of this pipeline.

+The app is then packaged and pushed to the s3 assets bucket.
+The package in s3 is timestamped.

+The package is then fed into the second cloudformation stack for deployment.
+This stack contains: TODO